dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 - **Risk**: DPI scaling may affect coordinate calculation
   - **Mitigation**: Using screen coordinates (SetCursorPos) which handle DPI automatically; bounding rectangle from UIA is DPI-aware

-## Change Log Addition (2025-10-18 â€“ Save as New Combination Button Enablement Fix)
+## Change Log Addition (2025-10-18 ?
+Save as New Combination Button Enablement Fix)
 - **Problem**: The "Save as New Combination" button in the Manage Studyname Techniques window remained disabled even after adding techniques to the Current Combination list, preventing users from saving their work.
 - **Root Cause**: The SaveNewCombinationCommand's CanExecute predicate correctly checks if CurrentCombinationItems.Count > 0, but the command's CanExecuteChanged event was never raised when items were added or removed, so WPF never re-evaluated the button's enabled state.
 - **Solution**: Explicitly call RaiseCanExecuteChanged() on SaveNewCombinationCommand after modifying CurrentCombinationItems collection.